Hyderabad – City of Pearls

 The white marble temple of Lord Venkateshwara floats on the city skyline, on Kala Pahad.
 The idol in the temple is a replica of the one at Tirumala Tirupati.

 The old part of Hyderabad is laden with ancient structures while the newer version of the place presents a completely different aspect with ultramodern structures, beautiful architecture, and contemporary shopping complexes studded in every nook and corner.
 HITECH City (Hyderabad Information Technology Engineering Consultancy City), situated in the Madhapur area is a 10 storeyed cylindrical structure that houses offices of Indian and International IT giants in over 5,00,000 sq. feet of area.

 The Mughals have left a deep impression on Indian culture including everything from its architecture to cuisine.
 Biryani (a dish made of rice and mutton) is an integral part of the Hyderabadi cuisine that best showcases the impact of Mughal culture on a platter.
 For non-vegetarians, biryani promises a complete gastronomical treat that makes an inherent part of every Hyderabadi celebration.
 The Hyderabadi biryani has become famous all over the country for its unique flavor and aroma and the spices used to ensure the complete satisfaction of taste and hungriness.
 While in Hyderabad, do not miss out on a huge platter of delectable biryani.

 The historical city of Warangal is located 140 km north of Hyderabad.
 The erstwhile capital of the Kakatiya rulers dates back to the 11th century and houses a number of ancient structures of tourist interest.
 An ancient star-shaped temple dating back to the 13th century is dedicated to Lord Shiva.
 Other places of tourist interest around Warangal are Vinayak Sagar and Kondapuram.

-An important Buddhist center, Nagarjunakonda lies 150 km south-east of Hyderabad.
+An important Buddhist center, Nagarjunakonda lies 150 km southeast of Hyderabad.
 Among the major tourist attractions here are the 2nd-century ruins of a Buddhist center and the world’s largest masonry dam built on the river Krishna.